-90 3 Oceanographic information provided by regional systems
+3 Oceanographic information provided by regional systems

-The regional oceanographic services play a crucial role in measuring the Ocean Essential Variables (EOV) defined by the Global Ocean Observing System (GOOS).
-EOVs are classified into four categories: physics, biology/ecosystems, biogeochemistry, and cross-disciplinary.
-This description is mainly focused on short term forecasting products, because most systems do not provide long climatological series of the past to understand how ocean conditions are changing over time.

-95 Several regional reanalysis studies exist, but obtaining information about the services delivering this data can be challenging.
+Regional oceanographic services play a crucial role in measuring the essential ocean variables (EOVs) defined by the Global Ocean Observing System (GOOS).
+EOVs are classified into four categories: physics, biology and ecosystems, biogeochemistry, and cross-disciplinary.
+This description is mainly focused on short-term forecasting products because most systems do not provide long climatological series of the past to understand how ocean conditions are changing over time.
+Several regional reanalysis studies exist, but obtaining information about the services delivering these data can be challenging.
+The Copernicus Marine Service offers an oper-